zimbatm/mdsh/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -o, --output <OUTPUT>    Path to the output file, defaults to the input value --work_dir <DIR>     Directory to execute the scripts under, defaults to the input folder
+    -o, --output <output>        Path to the output file, defaults to the input value --work_dir <work_dir>    Directory to execute the scripts under, defaults to the input folder

 ARGS:
-    <INPUT>    Path to the markdown file [default: README.md]
+    <input>    Path to the markdown file [default: README.md]
 ```
 ## Syntax Extensions